Florida Friendly Landscaping

 The City encourages residents and business owners to review the updated ordinances, linked below, as there have been a number of edits made.
-A few updates have been summarized below:
+A few updates and tips have been summarized below:

 Rain shut-off switch equipment is required on automatic irrigation systems to avoid irrigation during periods of sufficient soil moistures.
 Equipment must consist of an automatic sensing device that will override the irrigation cycle of the sprinkler system when adequate rainfall has occurred.